Lansdale/Doylestown Line: History

+20th century

 The Lansdale/Doylestown Line utilizes what is known as the SEPTA Main Line, a four-track line that has been owned by SEPTA since 1983.
 Prior to that, it was owned by Conrail between 1976 and 1983 and by the Reading Railroad before 1976.
 The main part of the line, from Philadelphia north to Lansdale, was part of the Reading Railroad's northbound route from Philadelphia to Bethlehem, and then to Wilkes-Barre and Scranton.

 Originally arriving and departing at the former Reading Terminal, now part of the Pennsylvania Convention Center, the line has, since 1985, been directly connected to the ex-PRR/Penn Central side by the Center City Commuter Rail Tunnel.
 Unlike the ex-PRR/Penn Central Paoli/Thorndale Line it is often paired with for through-service, the ex-RDG line was not as heavily built, as the RDG segregated its through-freight and passenger movements.
 While the four-track section between the tunnel and Wayne Junction and the two-track section from Wayne Junction to Jenkintown are grade-separated, the two-track section from Jenkintown to Lansdale and the single track from Lansdale to Doylestown has both at-grade railroad crossings and over- and underpasses.

 Electrified service between Philadelphia and Hatboro, Lansdale, Doylestown and West Trenton was opened on July 26, 1931.
 Equipment consisted of dark green painted electric multiple unit cars built at the Reading's own shops.
 Some of the cars were rebuilt during the 1960s receiving air conditioning, refreshed interior and a new blue paint scheme resulting in their being referred to as "Blueliners".
 Today, the line uses the Silverliner family of EMU cars which operate throughout SEPTA's Regional Rail system.

 Service to Bethlehem and the Lehigh Valley languished due to the post-World War II surge of the automobile as well as the opening of the Pennsylvania Turnpike Northeast Extension in 1957.
+In 1972, scheduled trips on the 56-mile Reading Bethlehem Line between Bethlehem and Reading Terminal ranged from 1 hour and 28 minutes to 1 hour and 43 minutes.
 Service north of Lansdale in the non-electrified territory was terminated by SEPTA on July 29, 1981.
 Trackage north of Quakertown was dismantled after the railbed was leased for use as the interim Saucon Rail Trail.

+Between 1984–2010 the route was designated R5 Doylestown and R5 Lansdale as part of SEPTA's diametrical reorganization of its lines.
+Lansdale and Doylestown trains operated through the city center to the Paoli Line on the ex-Pennsylvania side of the system.